Boy, 17, held on suspicion of attempted murder after three injured at school

 South Yorkshire Police officers are at the scene after responding to reports of “an incident involving a sharp object at the school” on Birley Lane at around 8.50am.

-The school said it had gone into “lockdown” following the incident but that “all students and staff are safe”.
+The school said it had gone into “lockdown” following the incident but that “all students and staff are safe,” and no-one was taken to hospital.

 Two adults were checked over at the scene after suffering minor injuries, the force said.